bahatron/bull-poc/README.md

 # bull-poc

-proof of concept for bull app
+proof of concept for bull mq